-Sea freight is the preferred mode for high‑volume, non‑urgent shipments from China to Algeria.
-It offers the lowest unit cost per CBM or kg among mainstream channels, supports diverse container types (dry, reefer, open‑top, flat‑rack), and provides predictable schedules.
-This guide focuses on FCL vs LCL selection, transit time ranges, cost drivers and quoting, major ports, and Algeria customs essentials—so you can plan door‑to‑door logistics with confidence while avoiding hidden charges and delays.
+Sea freight is the preferred mode for high-volume, non-urgent shipments from China to Algeria.
+It offers the lowest unit cost per CBM or kg among mainstream channels, supports diverse container types (dry, reefer, open-top, flat-rack), and remains the most practical solution for importers moving machinery, building materials, furniture, consumer goods, and industrial cargo into Algeria.
+This guide focuses on FCL vs LCL selection, current transit time ranges, April 2026 cost references, major ports, and Algeria customs essentials so you can plan door-to-door logistics with confidence while avoiding hidden charges, documentation mistakes, and costly clearance delays.

 Why Choose Sea Freight?

 Sea freight is the most common and cost-effective method for shipping goods from China to Algeria, especially for medium-to-large-sized shipments.
-If your supply chain is planned and your cargo is not time-sensitive, sea freight offers a reliable balance of cost and capacity.
+If your supply chain is planned and your cargo is not time-sensitive, sea freight offers the best balance of landed cost, carrying capacity, and route flexibility.

-• High Capacity: Ocean carriers can handle cargo of almost any size or weight, from small boxes to oversized machinery and vehicles.
-Standard containers (20ft and 40ft) offer significant volume.
+- High Capacity: Ocean carriers can handle cargo of almost any size or weight, from small boxes to oversized machinery and vehicles.
+Standard 20ft and 40ft containers provide enough flexibility for both dense cargo and high-volume cargo.

 Choose sea freight when: